LeeOtts/Ender3v2-Klipper-Configs/README.md

 ## Overview

-In this repository, you will find two essential configuration files: `printer.cfg` and `macros.cfg`.
+In this repository, you will find four essential configuration files: `printer.cfg`, `macros.cfg`, `Adaptive_Meshing.cfg`, `Line_Purge.cfg`.
 These files have been expertly tailored to optimize the performance of your modified Ender 3 V2 printer, enabling you to push the boundaries of print quality, accuracy, and speed.

 ## Features